build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 For this walkthrough, you should have the following prerequisites:

-* A VPC with at least **2 private subnets (with internet access)** and **1 public subnet (with internet access)** ([Example](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-example-web-database-servers.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq))
+* A VPC with at least **2 private subnets (with internet access)** and **1 public subnet (with internet access)** ([Example](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-example-web-database-servers.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq)) that does not overlap with the [WorkSpaces management interface IP ranges](https://docs.aws.amazon.com/workspaces/latest/adminguide/workspaces-port-requirements.html#management-ip-ranges)
 * Two Active Directory (AD) domain controllers in different private subnets (You can use [AWS Launch Wizard for Active Directory](https://docs.aws.amazon.com/launchwizard/latest/userguide/what-is-launch-wizard-active-directory.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) to deploy self-managed AD or AWS Managed Microsoft AD if you do not have AD setup.
 If using on-premises AD, ensure VPC connectivity to on-premises is already setup)
 * An [AD Connector](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_ad_connector.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) configured to use those domain controllers (including the credentials to your AD Connector service account)
 * A security group that allows [outbound connectivity](https://learn.microsoft.com/en-us/troubleshoot/windows-server/identity/config-firewall-for-ad-domains-and-trusts) to the AD domain controllers
 * A [EC2 Keypair](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/create-key-pairs.html#having-ec2-create-your-key-pair?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq)
 * A [EC2 Windows instance joined to the AD domain](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/join_windows_instance.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) (referred to as the MGMT EC2 instance in this post)
-* A CAC or PIV card used for smart card authentication (e.g. [Yubikey 5](https://www.yubico.com/authentication-standards/smart-card/) or Taglio PIVKey + Smart Card Reader)
+* A CAC or PIV card used for smart card authentication (e.g. [Yubikey 5](https://www.yubico.com/authentication-standards/smart-card/), Taglio PIVKey + Smart Card Reader, or equivalent products supporting CAC/PIV)
 * **(Recommended)** A public domain in Route53 or a public domain in another provider using a top-level domain found in the [IANA Root Zone Database](https://www.iana.org/domains/root/db) to host a DNS record for the OCSP (Online Certificate Status Protocol) responder instance
 * **(Optional)** A public S3 bucket to store certificate revocation lists (CRLs) and public certificates of the CA(s).
 You aren’t required to store the certificates and CRLs in an S3 bucket.
-If you don’t use an S3 bucket, the CRLs will be hosted in a file share and [Internet Information Services (IIS)](https://docs.microsoft.com/en-us/iis/get-started/introduction-to-iis/iis-web-server-overview) website on the enterprise CA.
+If you don’t use an S3 bucket, the CRLs will be hosted in a file share and [Internet Information Services (IIS)](https://docs.microsoft.com/en-us/iis/get-started/introduction-to-iis/iis-web-server-overview) website on the Enterprise CA.

 ## Deploy the solution